NatLibFi/Skosmos/.github/ISSUE_TEMPLATE/feature_request.md

 ## What new functionalities would the enhancement make possible?

-(What great things could become possible, that aren't possible now?)

 ## Why is the enhancement important?

 (Why should this be prioritized, instead of spending energy on something else?
 Who would do the work to make this happen?)